-Using PowerPoint for live captioning
+How to use PowerPoint for live captioning

 Open your PowerPoint slides.

-If adding captions to a blank slide, click on Windows icon at lower left and select PowerPoint at far right of pop-up window.
+If adding captions to a blank slide, click on the Windows icon at lower left and select PowerPoint at far right of pop-up window.

 If a yellow bar appears below it asking if you want to “update now,” you may also click the X at far right to remove it.

-It is not necessary to update PowerPoint for subtitles to work.
+Note that it is not necessary to update PowerPoint for subtitles to work.

 At top right, click check box next to “Always Use Subtitles”